MacTii/MacTii/README.md

 Welcome to my GitHub!
 My name is Mateusz Kapka, also known as MacTii.
 I am a Computer Science student at the Lodz University of Technology, Poland.

 # About me
-👀 I’m interested in C/C++, Java, Python, SQL Server
+👀 I’m interested in C/C++, Java, Python, C#
-🌱 I’m currently learning Python, Java and SQL Server
+🌱 I’m currently learning Python and C#
 💞️ I’m looking for an internship / part-time job.
 📫 How to reach me: mactii41@gmail.com